There are several items that you may want to review before the end of the year. Don’t miss opportunities to improve your tax position for 2014.

 If you anticipate making a withdrawal from your TFSA in early 2015, you may want to make that redemption at the end of this year instead, so that your contribution room is reinstated for 2015.

-Initially when Tax-Free Savings were introduced in 2009, the contribution limit was set at $5,000 per year.
+Initially, when Tax-Free Savings was introduced in 2009, the contribution limit was set at $5,000 per year.
 In 2013 it was increased to $5,500.
 The contribution room is cumulative.
 If you have maximized your TFSA contributions to date, you will have deposited $31,000 into this type of plan.

 You can own more than one TFSA, as long as the total contributed does not exceed the maximum.
 As of January 1, 2015, you will receive an additional entitlement of $5,500, and when you file your tax return, Canada Revenue will report the tally of your contributions and withdrawals, so that you will know the status of your TFSA contribution limit.
 We are discovering many interesting uses for the TFSA when building financial strategies.